erdoukki/lcd_squeeze/README.md

 # lcd_squeeze
-LCD display script for Logitech Media Server
+**LCD display script for Logitech Media Server**

 This is a python script which displays Now Playing (artist, title and remaining time) on an LCD It works with a Logitech Media Server install running on the same machine

 **Running the script**

-you can run it simply by running the script from the command line
+Run the script from the command line

 **To run it at boot**
 ```